 Hazelcast also offers support, training, and consulting to help you get the most out of the product and to ensure successful deployment and operation.
 Visitfor more information.

-This document is current to Hazelcast version 3.7.
+This document is current to Hazelcast IMDG version 3.8.
 It is not explicitly backward-compatible to earlier versions, but may still substantially apply.

 Here is the embedded approach:

 Under most circumstances we recommend the client plus member topology, as it provides greater flexibility in terms of cluster mechanics—member JVMs can be taken down and restarted without any impact on the overall application, as the Hazelcast client will simply reconnect to another member of the cluster.
 Another way of saying this is that client plus member topologies isolate application code from purely cluster-level events.

 Hazelcast IMDG allows clients to be configured within the client code (programmatically), or by XML, or by properties files.
 Configuration uses properties files (handled by the class com.hazelcast.client.config.ClientConfigBuilder) and XML (via com.hazelcast.client.config.XmlClientConfigBuilder).
 Clients have quite a few configurable parameters, including known members of the cluster.
 Hazelcast IMDG will discover the other members as soon as they are online, but they need to connect first.
 In turn, this requires the user to configure enough addresses to ensure that the client can connect into the cluster somewhere.

 In production applications, the Hazelcast client should be reused between threads and operations.
 It is designed for multithreaded operation, and creation of a new Hazelcast client is relatively expensive, as it handles cluster events, heartbeating, etc., so as to be transparent to the user.